©2017 Michigan Economic Development Corporation

 MCRP Projects Approved:

-Web page content last revised: November 1, 2013
+Web page content last revised: September 16, 2015

 Program Overview:In Michigan, Brownfield sites can be found in cities with long histories of heavy industry, large-scale manufacturing activity and also in small towns and rural areas.
 Brownfields are defined as properties that are contaminated, blighted, functionally obsolete, and can include historic properties.
 Regardless of their classification, all brownfield properties face economic impediments to reuse and redevelopment.The MEDC is the State of Michigan’s economic development agency and through the Community Development Programs offers guidance for local-government officials, prospective developers and businesses as they navigate through the Brownfield redevelopment process.The Community Development staff at the MEDC provides administrative support for redevelopment incentives awarded by the Michigan Strategic Fund (MSF) under the Brownfield Tax Increment Financing Program (Act 381 of 1996).
 Brownfield TIF allows a local governmental unit to continue to receive the existing taxes on the property, capture the increased tax revenue resulting from a redevelopment project, and use that incremental tax capture to reimburse the developer to help offset the costs of environmental and non-environmental eligible activities.
 Under a MSF approved Work Plan or Combination Plan, projects can seek reimbursement from state and local property taxes for the non-environmental eligible activities and their costs including demolition, lead and asbestos abatement, infrastructure improvements, and site preparation.
 Other funding sources for these types of projects include the Michigan Community Revitalization Program and potentially existing Michigan Business Tax (MBT) Brownfield credits that have been previously awarded to the property.
 Please note that previously approved MBT Brownfield credits will be honored; however, no new credits will be allocated.The incentives administered by the MEDC have led to increased private investment, job creation and the cleanup/improvement of the Brownfield conditions at these sites.
 These activities are completed throughout the state and in coordination with the Community Assistance Team, the Michigan Department of Environmental Quality (MDEQ) and the Michigan State Housing Development Authority (MSHDA) Brownfield and redevelopment programs, and the United States Environmental Protection Agency (USEPA) Region 5 Brownfield Program.

-Act 381 Guidance (Issued October 2013)
+Act 381 Guidance (Updated January 2016)

 Brownfield Redevelopment Authority Fact Sheet

-Brownfield Redevelopment Authorities Directory (as of January 20, 2011)
+Brownfield Redevelopment Authorities Directory (as of October 26, 2015)

 Qualified Local Government Units (as of November 2010)

-Act 381 Work Plan Resources:
+ACT 381 Work Plan and Combined Plan Resources:

-Act 381 Work Plan Instructions (as of October 2013)
+Act 381 Work Plan Instructions (June 2016)

-Act 381 Work Plan Template (as of August 2011)
+Act 381 Work Plan Template (June 2016)

-Act 381 TIF Table Template (March 2013)
+TIF Table Template (June 2016)

 TIF Projects Awarded:

-The U.S. Department of Housing and Urban Development (HUD) allocates Community Development Block Grants (CDBG) funding to the State of Michigan, through the Michigan Strategic Fund (MSF) with assistance from the MMEDC, for distribution to eligible Units of General Local Government (UGLGs) to carry out MSF approved activities.
+The U.S. Department of Housing and Urban Development (HUD) allocates Community Development Block Grants (CDBG) funding to the State of Michigan, through the Michigan Strategic Fund (MSF) with assistance from the MEDC, for distribution to eligible Units of General Local Government (UGLGs) to carry out MSF approved activities.

 The Michigan CDBG program funds generally target economic development, downtown development, and housing projects.
 For a complete summary of the approved programs, refer to Michigan's Consolidated Plan.

 For more information on these uses, please call our Customer Contact Center and they will direct you to the appropriate regional staff.

-MSF Approved Application Guide (PY 2013)
+MSF Approved Application Guide (PY 2016)

 CDBG Community Development Initiatives